Tags Deployment

 • The selector string values (eg. in example #grid-first-name) should be replaced with CSS selectors of inputs on your site page

-• The context values (eg. in example FIRST_NAME) should be replaced by sensible choices from the fixed keyboard context list, see Behavioural Biometrics Data.
+• The context values (eg. in example FIRST_NAME) should be replaced by sensible choices from the fixed keyboard context list

 You can create as many profiling instances as you'd like.
 They will continue to collect Biometric data until told to stop.
 It is often preferable to start/stop instances as actions occur on your front end experience.